Prag8855/aab/content/tools/appointment-finder.md

 In Berlin, most government services require an appointment.
 To [register an address](/glossary/Anmeldung), renew a passport or get a driving licence, you must book an appointment at the [[Bürgeramt]].

 **Bürgeramt appointments are hard to find**.
 Most of the time, there are no appointments.[^0] You must refresh the page again and again until you find one.
-Since most appointments are added during business hours,[^1] many Berliners must do this during work.
+Since most appointments are added during working hours,[^1] many Berliners must do this during work.

 ![Berlin.de showing no available appointments](/images/berlin-buergeramt-termin-kalender-b.png "No appointments available.
 Typisch Berlin.")